Unfortunately, we are no strangers to dealing with severe side effects and adverse drug reactions in dogs.

-It is my experience that veterinarians rarely volunteer this information and getting it is sometimes like pulling teeth.
-Be prepared and armed–grab my Veterinary Visit Checklists.
-Armed with the checklists, you will never leave a veterinary office without any important information.
+I have experience that veterinarians rarely volunteer this information, and getting it is sometimes like pulling teeth.
+So be prepared and armed–grab my Veterinary Visit Checklists.
+Armed with the checklists, you will never leave a veterinary office without critical information.

 Adverse reactions versus side effects

 If you like to split hairs, there is a technical difference between side effects and adverse reactions.
 The main difference between the two is that side effects are documented while adverse reactions unforeseen events.

 Adverse events are unintended pharmacologic effects that occur when a medication is administered correctly while a side effect is a secondary unwanted effect that occurs due to drug therapy.Pharmacy Times

 Do I care about the semantics?
 I don’t know when documented side effects include seizures, kidney failure, or death.
 But, documented or not, my dog could get hurt just the same.
 And, yes, if you dive into drug information sheets, you will find plenty of horrible effects listed.
 They might be rare, but they can happen.

 Jasmine’s vet used to say that a drug with no side effects is a drug that won’t do anything else either—is useless.